vansh-seth/-Python-Basics-Learning/Functions/Readme.md

 And finally, the statement inside the lambda function is executed.

-You can include the following content in your `README.md` file to explain Python variable scopes:

 ## Python Variable Scope

 In Python, we can declare variables in three different scopes: local scope, global scope, and nonlocal scope.